news

 Details of the abuse the children endured

-In the plea agreement, Franke admitted to abusing her now-12-year-old son for three months, from May 22 through Aug 30.
+In the plea agreement, Franke admitted to abusing her then 12-year-old son Russell for three months, from May 22 through Aug 30.

 The mother forced him to endure hours of physical tasks.
 This included wall sits — putting his back up against the wall and squatting — carrying boxes of books up and down stairs, and working outside in the summer heat without adequate water.
 This resulted in "repeated and serious sunburns" that blistered.